 - 1. Core Curriculum: A 210-hour orientation, known as the Core program, instills the basic fundamentals.
 Students are graded and evaluated using written, oral, and practical testing methods.
 Students must successfully complete the Core curriculum prior to attending regularly scheduled daily classes in cutting, coloring, permanent waving, and chemical texture services. - 2.
-Protégé Learning Experience: Your experience as a Protégé produces a smooth transition from Core student to Adaptive student.Y ou spend 70 hours as a Protégé preparing you for the clinic classroom experience. - 3.
-Clinic Classroom Learning Experience: Your clinic classroom time from 350 to 1000 hours will be guided with individual attention and group learning experiences using mini-classes, monthly worksheets, and periodic evaluations developed specifically for this monitoring progress.
-This is when you begin experiencing your clinic classroom education on paying clients in the clinic classroom area. - 4.
-Classroom Learning Experience: Your classroom time from 350 to 1000 hours is divided into six (6) areas: cutting, coloring, texture, makeup, skin, and nails.
-Each area has an instructor who conducts the different specialty classes each week; Classroom Learning Experiences may also include retail, motivation, self improvement, professional development, and attendance education which may be conducted by an instructor, non-licensed staff member or guest artist. - 5.
-Adaptive Curriculum: From 350 to between 500 and 600 hours you will enter a new phase of elective classroom workshops coupled with challenging practical services designed to continue building you into a confident designer.

-6. Creative Curriculum: You will spend your last 500 to 600 hours at Paul Mitchell The School - Pasadena in "high gear" by dressing, acting, and working like a true professional.
+Clinic Classroom Learning Experience: Your clinic classroom time from 210 to 1000 hours will be guided with individual attention and group learning experiences using mini-classes, monthly worksheets, and periodic evaluations developed specifically for this monitoring progress.
+This is when you begin experiencing your clinic classroom education on paying clients in the clinic classroom area. - 3.
+Classroom Learning Experience: Your classroom time from210 to 1000 hours is divided into six (6) areas: cutting, coloring, texture, makeup, skin, and nails.
+Each area has an instructor who conducts the different specialty classes each week; Classroom Learning Experiences may also include retail, motivation, self improvement, professional development, and attendance education which may be conducted by an instructor, non-licensed staff member or guest artist. - 4.
+Adaptive Curriculum: From 210 to between 600 hours you will enter a new phase of elective classroom workshops coupled with challenging practical services designed to continue building you into a confident designer. - 5.
+Creative Curriculum: You will spend your last 400 hours at Paul Mitchell The School Pasadena in "high gear" by dressing, acting, and working like a true professional.
 You will use your own artistic and creative abilities, coupled with the assistance of the Learning Leaders, to prepare yourself for your future beauty industry career.

-COSMETOLOGY (1000) COURSE SUBJECTS
+COSMETOLOGY COURSE SUBJECTS

 The instructional program of Paul Mitchell The School - Pasadena meets or exceeds the state Requirements.
-The following subjects are taught within the brick & mortar program and the hybrid programs:
+The following subjects are taught within the brick & mortar program and the hybrid distance education programs: